What’s in season in July? Find out the best produce to cook with here.

 Health benefits: food that is in season contain the nutrients and minerals that our bodies need at a particular time of year.

-e.g. butternut squash and apples are in season in autumn/winter – they are packed with vitamins so help keep away horrid winter colds.
+e.g. butternut squash and apples are in season in autumn/winter – they are packed with vitamins to help keep away horrid winter colds.

 Tastes better: which makes obvious sense.
 Mass-produced produce tends to suffer from a lack of flavour.

-Large commercial farms are about volume and often they are adapted to look uniformed and have better shelf life so flavour slides.
+Large commercial farms are about volume and often they are adapted to look uniform and have a better shelf life so flavour slides.